About Me; Marina Graham

 The Basis of the Research

 My detailed graphics document was originally created by the writer Steve Marshall to assist him with his own research into the landscape of Avebury.
-His book Exploring Avebury; The Essential Guide comes out in May 2016.
+His book Exploring Avebury; The Essential Guide came out in May 2016 and is for sale in the Henge Shop and other places around Avebury.
 It contains many beautiful photographs and aerial views and a wealth of information on all the features in the landscape within a five mile radius of Avebury Henge.

 He gave me a copy of his aerial view of the Henge with all the stone positions several years ago for me to use as a basis for my geometrical experiments.
 All my research since then has been based on his original document.
 Its northing matches the one on Alexander Thom’s Survey, which it was possible to insert as an overlay for comparison; they correspond extremely well.
-I have created hundreds of layers of geometrical drawings on top of it and these are the main body of my research.
+I have created hundreds of layers of geometrical drawings on top of it and still continue to do so.
+These are the main basis of my research.

 The image of the aerial view of Avebury is very large.
 In addition to this the graphics software measures the azimuth from due East of every line drawn on it to within one tenth of a degree.
 It also allows for layers to be made transparent to different degrees and switched on and off.
 This means that I can experiment with many different geometrical constructions, all based on the actual layout of the stones and earthworks, which can be made to show through from underneath or switched off, and I can compare the resulting patterns with one another and discover where and how they synchronise.